AkariAsai/self-rag/data_creation/critic/gpt4_reward/README.md

 ## Collecting Machine Generated Reward
-This directory contains codes to generate machine-generated reward for a given input output pair.
+This directory contains codes to generate machine-generated rewards for a given input-output pair.
 We use GPT-4 by default.

 ## How to collect reward data
 Follow README in [process_data](../process_data) to create the source data.

-Input file is a `json` or `jsonl` file containing a list of entry.
+The input file is a `json` or `jsonl` file containing a list of entries.
 Each entry consists of

 ```py
 {